 Are Chickens Vegetarian or Omnivores?

 Chickens are omnivores, folks.
 Just like you and me.
 When left alone in nature, chickens eat grass and other vegetation, seeds and bugs.
 Chickens eat mice, as well.

-Now, I understand the point that the poultry and egg companies are trying to make.
-They want us to know that their laying hens and meat chickens are not fed the standard industry diet which can contain all sorts of nastiness such as chicken waste, leftover animal bits from other animal processing, antibiotics, etc. (source)
+I understand the point that the poultry and egg companies are trying to make.
+They want us to know that their laying hens and meat chickens are not fed the standard industry diet which used to/maybe still does contain all sorts of nastiness such as chicken waste, leftover animal bits from other animal processing, antibiotics, etc. (source)

-The vegetarian-fed label is not an indication that the chickens were treated humanely (maybe by government standards they were, but not by nature’s standards), given enough space or light, allowed to pasture (the free-range label does not mean a chicken ever touched grass or was warmed by the sun.) or were optimally healthy.
+The vegetarian-fed label is not an indication that the chickens were treated humanely (maybe by government standards they were, but not by nature’s standards), given enough space or light, allowed to pasture (the free-range label does not mean a chicken ever touched grass or was warmed by the sun) or were optimally healthy.
 It just means they weren’t fed with leftover protein from other chickens or animals.

 If you want to be sure that you are getting top quality eggs, find a farmer in your area who raises pastured chickens for meat and/or eggs.
 Only buy from farmers who are willing to explain to you their farming and sustainability philosophy and who are willing to show you around the farm.
 To find farmers such as these in your area check out Local Harvest.